 As many as 20 percent of patients interested in getting LASIK do not qualify for the procedure.
-Factors that can disqualify you from LASIK include refractive instability, taking certain medications, and pre-existing diseases and eye conditions.
-(Learn More)
+Factors that can disqualify you from LASIK include prescription instability, taking certain medications, and pre-existing diseases and eye conditions.

 What Can Disqualify You for LASIK

-Even if you want LASIK, there is a chance that you are not a good fit for the procedure.
+Even if you want LASIK, there is a small chance that you are not a good fit for the procedure.
 According to the American Refractive Surgery Council (ARSC), 15 to 20 percent of patients are considered ineligible for the surgery.
-A number of factors, such as pre-existing conditions or unstable prescriptions, can disqualify you from LASIK.
+Certain factors, such as pre-existing conditions or unstable prescriptions, can disqualify you from LASIK.

 LASIK may not be for you if you meet any of the following conditions: